$pull Operator in MongoDB: Quick Guide

 { $pull: { field1: value|condition, field2: value|condition, ... } }

-Using the $pull operator to remove all items from all documents inside a collection, whose values match the given value.
+Below are the step for using the $pull operator to remove all items from all documents inside a collection, whose values match the given value:

 show dbs